jbms/sphinx-immaterial/docs/mermaid_diagrams.rst

 The mkdocs-material theme is equipped to make use of diagrams generated (during page load time) with `mermaid.js`_.
 Although, its implementation relies on a markdown extension that does not get used by this sphinx-immaterial theme.
-Thus, the sphinx-immaterial theme provides with an optional directive that exposes the underlying implementation in mkdocs-material theme.
+Thus, the sphinx-immaterial theme provides an optional directive that exposes the underlying implementation in mkdocs-material theme.

-.. confval:: md-mermaid
+.. rst:directive:: md-mermaid

+    .. rst:directive:option:: class
+        :type: string

+        A space delimited list of qualified names that get used as the HTMl element's ``class`` attribute.

+    .. rst:directive:option:: name
+        :type: string

+        A qualified name that get used as the HTML element's ``id`` attribute.

+        Use the `ref` role to reference the element by name.

-    The `md-mermaid` directive does support the ``:class:`` and ``:name:`` options which can used as respective class and id specifiers in custom CSS.
+    The `md-mermaid` directive's ``:class:`` and ``:name:`` options can be used as respective class and id specifiers in custom CSS.

-    This theme comes with CSS styling that conforms to the chosen primary & accent colors (based on the selected scheme).
+    This theme comes with CSS styling that conforms to the chosen `primary` & `accent` colors (based on the selected `scheme`).

     .. md-admonition::
         :class: missing